How to Not Worry and Be Happy

 Skipping meals puts extra stress on your adrenal glands.
 Your adrenals are your body’s system for handling physical and mental stress.
 There are two things you can do to reduce adrenal stress:

-1. Eat every four hours throughout the day.
-Eat within an hour of waking in the morning (your body runs out of blood sugar about an hour after waking and will force the adrenal glands to make more sugar if you don’t eat).
+Eat every four hours throughout the day, and eat within an hour of waking in the morning (your body runs out of blood sugar about an hour after waking and will force the adrenal glands to make more sugar if you don’t eat).

-2. Eat some protein with food every time you eat anything.
-Protein “buffers” carbohydrates and sugars and reduces the stress on the adrenal glands.
+Eat some protein with every meal.
+Protein “buffers” carbohydrates and sugars and reduces stress on the adrenal glands.

 Alcohol is often high in sugar, stresses your liver and immune system and can be very stressful to your body.